nickbrandt/GitLab/doc/administration/reference_architectures/3k_users.md

 ## Configure Gitaly

 Deploying Gitaly in its own server can benefit GitLab installations that are larger than a single machine.

-Gitaly node requirements are dependent on data, specifically the number of projects and their sizes.
-It's recommended that each Gitaly node store no more than 5TB of data.
-Your 2K setup may require one or more nodes depending on your repository storage requirements.
+The Gitaly node requirements are dependent on customer data, specifically the number of projects and their repository sizes.
+Two nodes are recommended as an absolute minimum.
+Each Gitaly node should store no more than 5TB of data and have the number of [`gitaly-ruby` workers](../gitaly/index.md#gitaly-ruby) set to 20% of available CPUs.
+Additional nodes should be considered in conjunction with a review of expected data size and spread based on the recommendations above.

-We strongly recommend that all Gitaly nodes should be set up with SSD disks with a throughput of at least 8,000 IOPS for read operations and 2,000 IOPS for write, as Gitaly has heavy I/O.
-These IOPS values are recommended only as a starter as with time they may be adjusted higher or lower depending on the scale of your environment's workload.
+It is also strongly recommended that all Gitaly nodes be set up with SSD disks with a throughput of at least 8,000 IOPS for read operations and 2,000 IOPS for write, as Gitaly has heavy I/O. These IOPS values are recommended only as a starter as with time they may be adjusted higher or lower depending on the scale of your environment's workload.
-If you're running the environment on a Cloud provider you may need to refer to their documentation on how configure IOPS correctly.
+If you're running the environment on a Cloud provider, you may need to refer to their documentation on how to configure IOPS correctly.

 Some things to note: